aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PPTM via .NET" h2=".NET API to Export XPS to PPTM on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render XPS to PPTM in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the XPS file format into PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPTM.

+The Aspose.Total for .NET package is a comprehensive suite of APIs that can be used to automate a wide range of file format tasks.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, Outlook, and other popular file formats.
+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for transforming XPS files into PPTX.
+It provides a range of features for manipulating PDF documents, including the ability to convert XPS to PPTX.

+The Presentation Processing API, Aspose.Slides for .NET, is a powerful tool for converting PPTX to PPTM.
+It provides a range of features for manipulating PowerPoint presentations, including the ability to convert PPTX to PPTM.
+It also provides features for creating, editing, and converting presentations, as well as for adding and manipulating text, shapes, images, and other elements.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render XPS to PPTM in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform XPS file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPTM.
+Using the powerful package of File Format Automation APIs, Aspose.Total for .NET, you can easily Render XPS to PPTM in two simple steps.
+By using the PDF Processing API, Aspose.PDF for .NET, you can transform XPS file format to PPTX.
+Then, by using the Presentation Processing API, Aspose.Slides for .NET, you can convert PPTX to PPTM.
+This makes it easy to automate a wide range of file format tasks, including the conversion of XPS to PPTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}